-Father's Birthday: the children are to spend the day with the Father from 11.00 a.m. to 6.30 a.m. and are to be transported by the Mother.
+Father's Birthday: the children are to spend the day with the Father and are to be picked up by the Mother at 6:30pm.

 Children's Birthday: If the children's birthday falls on any of the week days when the Father customarily has access, access is to be exercised indicated above, provided that the minor children are to be picked up at 6:00pm instead of 6:30pm so as to allow the Mother to have equal and adequate time with the children prior to their bedtime.
-If the children's birthday falls on the weekend, the weekend is to be equally split between be two parents.
+If the children's birthday falls on the weekend, the weekend is to be equally split between the two parents.